CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 output them.

 ****************************************************************
-Step 13: Check for usage of the 'xss_clean' Form validation rule
+步驟 13: Check for usage of the 'xss_clean' Form validation rule
 ****************************************************************

 A largely unknown rule about XSS cleaning is that it should *only be